 Nippon Viajero is a culinary cultural project by Vanessa a Mexican-American chef and author living in Hayama, Japan.
 She explores how Mexican food can be adapted to local ingredients, seasons, and small cooking spaces.
 Founded in 2017 Nippon Viajero has nurtured a platform where diverse communities can come together to create, experience, and learn.
+In late 2025 her debut was cookbook released.
+Featuring a collection of 50 plus mexican recipes adapted for Japan.
+Shipping available in Japan & the US.

 This cookbook was created for people living in Japan who love Mexican food but struggle with ingredient availability, seasonality, and authenticity.
 It offers practical recipes, cultural context, and flexible techniques designed for japanese kitchens.